-Methods and material for containment and cleaning up Minor Spills Clean up all spills immediately.
+Methods and material for containment and cleaning up

+Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Wear protective clothing, impervious gloves and safety glasses.
 Shut off all possible sources of ignition and increase ventilation.
 Wipe up.
 If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
 Undamaged cans should be gathered and stowed safely.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water courses No smoking, naked lights or ignition sources.
 Increase ventilation.
 Stop leak if safe to do so.
+Water spray or fog may be used to disperse / absorb vapour.
+Absorb or cover spill with sand, earth, inert materials or vermiculite.
 If safe, damaged cans should be placed in a container outdoors, away from ignition sources, until pressure has dissipated.